-If you decide to visit Scotland we hope you will think of us at Scotts Castles.
+If you decide to visit Scotland we hope you will think of us at Scotts Castle Holidays.
 We are the specialists in Castles and large holiday houses in Scotland and can advise you on the best places to stay to follow the Outlander trail.

 At the Premier press conference Image courtesy of Christine on Flickr